Random Ridge Winery

 zane hoeing

-Bill sees his legacy in his vineyards, wine, poetry, and sons.
+Bill sees his legacy in his sons, vineyards, wine, and poetry.
 “Random Ridge is my life’s work.
 Surfing keeps me inspired.
 Sharing a bottle of wine with friends and family is precious, as is sharing waves on a clean, clear day.
 Some days I am lucky enough to do both.”

 As Robert Louis Stevenson wrote, “and the wine is bottled poetry.”